 Went to meet a friend after, 4 cocktails and a burger.
 Oops.

 Day 6 – Full Body 15:00 with Jay R

 (Before) Second to last day.
 I can’t believe it.
-Not even feeling that sore anymore, what?!
+I’m not even feeling that sore anymore, what?!
 I definitely feel I’m over the hump.
-I’m now feeling accomplished, feeling like giving the last two classes my absolute all.
-In the middle I held back a bit, since in Barry’s you train until exhaustion, and without time to recover that wasn’t going to work out for me.
+I’m feeling accomplished, like giving the last two classes my absolute all.
+In the middle I admit I held back a bit.
+But that’s because in Barry’s you train until exhaustion and without time to recover that wasn’t going to work out for me.
 My fitness level wasn’t there to do that.
 So I kept 10% in the tank to help me last through the week.
 Today I’m going to push back to 100.

 (After) Apparently, Jay R is the rarest Pokemon of Barry’s trainers, he told us.
 He wanted us to do a lot of sprints, which was mean and hard.
-I’m better at endurance, and I can feel my shins have taken a bit of a hammering this week.
-I have to be super careful not to get injuries since I’m 2 weeks away from my wedding.
-I gave this one 95%.
+I’m better at endurance, and I can feel my shins have taken quite the hammering this week.
+Careful not to get injuries since I’m 2 weeks away from my wedding, I gave this one 95%.

 Day 7 – Full Body 15:00 with Miles

 (Before) The end!
 The last day!
 Oh my god, I made it!

 (After) I loved Miles’ class.
 Some of the trainer’s styles just suit me better.
 It’s the type of exercises, the music, the flow.
 Ok, and it being the last class probably has something to do with it.
 I gave it 110%.
 Push push push!
 Burn burn burn!
 Don’t slack off.
 Don’t give up.
 Don’t give in.
 My muscles weren’t even sore anymore, I felt recovered and fit.
 I feel ready to do it all over again!
-But as important as working out hard, is taking some rest.
-I’ll rest up, but now I know what I can do!
+But equally important as working out hard, is taking some rest.
+Time to rest up, I have a wedding to attend!